ualsg/ualsg.netlify.app/content/seminars/_index.md

 ---

 The Urban Analytics Lab seminar series is part of our community engagement and to provide a platform leading to interesting discussions, new ideas, and spurring collaborations.
+In our seminar series, we give priority to early career researchers.

 ## Upcoming seminars